jt-lanl/epigraph/README.md

 # LICENSE (GPLv3)

 This software is open source under the GNU General Public License ; version 3.0 of the License.
-See file `GPLv3.pdf` for details.
+See `LICENSE` file for details.